 The Correlation between Cinnamon and Blood Sugar

 Early research shows promise.
-People that want to know how to lower blood sugar fast when it is too high can actually consume cinnamon in grounded or supplement form.
+People that want to know how to lower blood sugar fast can actually consume cinnamon in grounded or supplement form.

-In one study, pre-diabetic subjects that supplemented with cinnamon for 12 weeks saw a 14% reduction in oxidative stress.
+In one study, pre-diabetic subjects who supplemented with cinnamon for 12 weeks saw a 14 percent reduction in oxidative stress.
 This is a significant finding since high oxidative stress is a precursor in most major chronic diseases, including type II diabetes.

 Cinnamon appears to lower blood glucose through two pathways, according to the latest studies.
 It increases insulin sensitivity, improving insulin’s ability to transport glucose into cells.
 In addition, it also imitates the effects of insulin, assuming its role by shuttling glucose molecules to their destination.

-In another study, male subjects that consumed cinnamon saw an insulin sensitivity increase almost immediately.
+In another study, male subjects who consumed cinnamon saw an insulin sensitivity increase almost immediately.
 The effects lasted up to 12 hours.

 What’s the Compound in Cinnamon That Lowers Blood Sugar?

 Though the studies above are certainly promising, researchers still haven’t pinpointed the exact compound in cinnamon responsible for the blood-sugar-lowering effect.

 On the surface, cinnamon doesn’t appear to be that potent, since it lacks any significant amounts of vitamins and minerals.
 However, in one study comparing the antioxidant level of 26 different herbs and spices, researchers concluded that cinnamon had the second highest amount after cloves.